Robert Howe (Continental Army officer): Early life and family

-Howe was born in 1732 to Job Howe (also spelled "Howes"), the grandson of colonial Governor James Moore, who presided over the southern portion of the Province of Carolina.
+Howe was born in 1732 to Job Howe (also spelled "Howes"), the grandson of Governor James Moore, who presided over the southern portion of the Province of Carolina.
 Job was also a descendant of Governor John Yeamans.
 Howe's mother may have been Job's first wife Martha, who was the daughter of colonial North Carolina jurist Frederick Jones.
 Job Howe's ancestors had been planters and political figures in South Carolina during the late 17th and early 18th centuries.
 Prior to Howe's birth, his family left Charleston to settle on the banks of the Cape Fear River in the Province of North Carolina.
 Howe's father was a member of the extended Moore family, formerly of South Carolina, who settled the lower Cape Fear River and collectively owned more than 80,000 acre of farmland on it by the 1730s.
 Job Howe died in 1748, leaving his estate and the wealth of his parents to Robert.
 Robert had two brothers and two sisters, all of whom were mentioned in Job's will.

 As a young boy, Howe may have been sent to England to obtain an education, although several sources doubt that Howe made the journey.
 At some point between 1751 and 1754, after completing his education, Howe married Sarah Grange, who was heiress to a large fortune.
 Howe had numerous affairs, fathering an unknown number of children in and out of wedlock, including a son, Robert; two daughters, Mary and Ann; and up to four additional daughters whose mothers' names are not recorded.
 Howe was widely considered a womanizer by contemporaries; by 1772 he became estranged from Grange, and the two separated.
 In the year of their formal separation, Howe recorded a deed for the support of his wife.

 Loyalist sympathizer and diarist Janet Schaw described Howe prior to the revolution:

 Howe inherited a large amount of assets from his grandmother and, upon the death of his father, became the owner of "Howe's Point" a plantation on the Cape Fear River, as well as a rice plantation near what was formerly known as Barren Inlet (now called Mason Inlet).
 The site of the former plantation is located on the mainland directly across from Figure Eight Island.
 Howe also owned a plantation called "Mount Misery" in what was Bladen County.
 His grandmother had provided Howe with slaves and money with which Howe was intended to build his fortune.